2023 Hell For Sure & Mt. Goddard Cheat Sheet

 Staying in touch: If you’d like to bring your phone, okay with us, they are great for pictures.
 However, there is zero reception for 100% of the trip!
 If you’d like to keep family and friends abreast of your progress, please have them join our Facebook page.

 Team effort: Every TSX outing is a team effort.
 Throughout the trail we’ll need everyone’s eyes, ears, and voices working together and looking out for one another.
 Voices of encouragement are important!
 It’s a long, tough and incredibly rewarding experience.
 We’re here to help when you need it, and appreciate your positive encouragement and support for others as you’re able to give, and when they need it as well.

 An early start will get us back to Courtright Reservoir after lunch where we will reload cars, and return to the town of Shaver Lake.
 A final stop for showers at our cabin in Shaver and hearty group meal in town is optional.
 If flying out of Fresno on the same day, we suggest scheduling flights for departure no earlier than 4:00pm.
 Staying one additional night in the Clovis, Fresno or Shaver Lake area is also an option.

 We’re in this as a Team

-This summer, TSX will be leading several teams across the Sierra, both to Mt.
-Whitney and through Hell For Sure.
-Separately, co-founder Mike Murphy will be leading two Mt.
-Whitney youth treks.
+This summer, TSX will be leading several teams across the Sierra, through Hell For Sure/Mt.
+Goddard, and into Tehipite Valley.
+Separately, we will be leading a number of youth treks.

 Thank you for deciding to spend a week of your summer with us!
-We are looking forward to an inspirational summer to remember.
+We look forward to sharing an experience that can provide inspiration for a lifetime.